New evidence connects Gilgo Beach suspect Rex Heuermann with other victims, attorney says

 Vergata had not previously been tied to the case against Heuermann.

-Finn Hoogensen is a digital journalist who has covered local news for more than five years.
-He has been with PIX11 News since 2022.
-See more of his work here.

-PIX11 News reporters Mary Murphy and James Ford and The Associated Press contributed to this report.
+PIX11 News’ Mary Murphy and James Ford, and The Associated Press contributed to this report.

-Note: This story will be updated shortly with details from the press conference.